Hao-Cognativ/ReactNativeWheelPicker/README.md

 A simple Wheel Picker for Android (For IOs is using Picker from react-native)

+## This fork updated the deprecated imports including Picker, DatePickerIOS and corresponding props

 ## Example

 You can clone the repo and run example from ./example folder